ropensci/roweb3/content/blog/2024-02-13-intro-champions-2024/index.md

 {{< figure src = "/img/team/erika-siregar.jpeg" width = "300" alt = "Profile photo of Erika Siregar." caption = "<strong>Erika Siregar - BPS-Statistics Indonesia</strong>">}}

+Stay tuned for more updates on their progress!

 I am Erika Siregar, a data science enthusiast from Jakarta, Indonesia.
 With an academic background in Statistics and Computer Science, I actively contribute to data-driven insights at BPS-Statistics Indonesia and consult on R Shiny for the bioenergy project with GIZ Indonesia.
 As the co-founder of R-Ladies Jakarta, I've observed a strong interest in R among women and gender minorities, highlighting the crucial need for accessible resources.
 In the rOpenSci Champions Program, my project involves developing "rplaywright," an R package seamlessly bridging to Playwright, simplifying web testing and automation for R users.
 I eagerly anticipate gaining new skills, building connections, and making a meaningful impact in the vibrant rOpenSci community.
 With my PhD journey in Information Science at the University of Sheffield beginning this April, I envision utilizing my learning and experience in the rOpenSci Champions Program to fortify and advocate for open-source collaboration in my research pursuits.

 ## Jacqui Levy